 Boost your confidence with a winning smile.
-Minty Pearls Dental Clinic in Croydon, London, boasts unrivalled cosmetic dentistry such as teeth-whitening treatments and porcelain veneer fittings.
+Minty Pearls Dental Clinic in Streatham, Croydon, boasts unrivalled cosmetic dentistry such as teeth-whitening treatments and porcelain veneer fittings.
 With more than 20 years of experience, our professionals have the skills and experience required to bring you high-quality dentistry.

 Teeth whitening is not a medical procedure.
 It does not result in healthier teeth, but it can result in whiter teeth and a brighter smile.
 There are 2 types of teeth whitening: